Haroldov/python-ffmpeg-docker/README.md

-# python-ffmpeg-docker
+# Python-ffmpeg Docker builder

-Repository for creating a container with python and ffmpeg
+Repository for creating a container with python and ffmpeg in an automated build